prody/ProDy/doc/examples/dynamics/enm/anm.rst

 Change cutoff distance and force constant
 -------------------------------------------------------------------------------

-We didn't pass any parameters to :meth:`ANM.buildHessian` method, but it accepts *cutoff* and *gamma* parameters, for which  default values are ``cutoff=15.0`` and ``gamma=1.0``.
+We didn't pass any parameters to :meth:`.ANM.buildHessian` method, but it accepts *cutoff* and *gamma* parameters, for which  default values are ``cutoff=15.0`` and ``gamma=1.0``.